Best HD image converters to try in 2026: side-by-side comparison

 - DPI control for print workflows and preset poster sizes inside the UI.

-- Extra tools: text to image generator, chat-style image editor, and image to video for motion experiments.
+- Extra tools: AI image generation, chat-based image editing, and image to video for motion experiments.

 Best for